pendrica/chef-provisioning-azurerm/README.md

 - azure_storage_account
 - azure_resource_template

-The following resources are planned:
+The following resources are planned (note: these resources may be renamed as they are implemented):

 - azure_virtual_network
 - azure_availability_set